Glench/dotfiles/README.md

 Most of my work is python (with jinja) and javascript, but I tried to build everything as language-agnostic as I could.
 These files are also OS-agnostic as long as you're on mac or linux. :)

+I cobbled most of these together from browsing other people's dotfiles repositories on Github, so thanks, everyone!

 To install, put this in your home directory and run install.sh.

 **WARNING**: running install.sh will *overwrite your user's crontab*.